twitchtv/twirp/docs/install.md

 ## Runtime Library

 The runtime library package `github.com/twitchtv/twirp` contains common types like `twirp.Error`.
-If you are only importing Twirp clients from other services, you only need to import the package with the required types.
+If you are only importing Twirp clients from other services, you only need to import the twirp package and the protobuf APIv2 dependency (`google.golang.org/protobuf`).

-The only dependency is protobuf APIv2: `google.golang.org/protobuf`.
-If the Twirp client was generated with older versions v5, v7 of Twirp, then you need to import the older protobuf APIv1: `google.golang.org/protobuf`.
+If the Twirp client was generated with older versions of Twirp (v5, v7), then you need to import the older protobuf APIv1 dependency (`github.com/golang/protobuf`).

 ## Code Generator

+Twirp and Protobuf can generate Go code through the `protoc` compiler.
+You need to install Go and the `protoc` compiler in your system, and the plugins `protoc-gen-twirp` and `protoc-gen-go` as compiled Go packages in your PATH.

 ### Prerequisites

- * [Go](https://golang.org/): any one of the three latest major [releases of Go](https://golang.org/doc/devel/release.html).
+ * [Go](https://golang.org/): Twirp works well with any one of the three latest major [releases of Go](https://golang.org/doc/devel/release.html).
 For installation instructions, see Go’s [Getting Started](https://golang.org/doc/install) guide.
  * [Protocol buffer](https://developers.google.com/protocol-buffers) compiler, `protoc` [version 3](https://developers.google.com/protocol-buffers/docs/proto3).
-For installation instructions, see [Protocol Buffer Compiler Installation](https://grpc.io/docs/protoc-installation/).
+For installation instructions, see [Protocol Buffer Compiler Installation](https://grpc.io/docs/protoc-installation/) (MacOS: `brew install protobuf`).

-### Use tools.go file to track generators
+### Define tools.go to track version in go.mod

-To ensure that the `protoc` compiler generates the same code, you can track the Twirp and Protobuf generators like any other go-based tool (e.g. `stringer`).
-The currently recommended approach is to track the tool's version in your module's `go.mod` file with a `tools.go` file (See ["Go Modules by Example" walkthrough](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md)).
+To ensure that the `protoc` compiler generates the same code on different machines, you should track the Twirp and Protobuf generators like any other go-based tool (e.g. `stringer`).
+The currently recommended approach is to track the tool's version in your module's `go.mod` file by using a `tools.go` file (See ["Go Modules by Example" walkthrough](https://github.com/go-modules-by-example/index/blob/master/010_tools/README.md)).

 ```go
 // +build tools